Dian's tarsier: Duet vocalisation

 This species shows sexually dimorphic morning duet vocalization.
 The majority of duet calls are started by the female.
 The female starts with a high pitched rapid series of notes.
 The pitch lowers towards the middle of the song where most commonly a trill will be made, other options include long notes.
 The pitch increases towards the end of the song.
 The male will sing at the same time as his mate.
 He sings a rapid series of notes that start with a low pitch and end in a high pitch.
 Songs have a median close to one minute in length.
 The end of the songs have more and irregularly spaced time between notes.
 These calls are specific to this species of tarsiers, as no other species of tarsiers responded to them.

 Sleeping sites

 Strangler fig trees are the preferred sleeping site for Dian's tarsier.
 The individuals will sleep in crevices or opening in the tree.
 Although this species is also able to sleep in bamboo stands and dense shrubbery which are more common in degraded habitats.
 Members of the same group will sleep in the same site during the day.
 Typically, groups will return to the same sleeping site night after night, though they can change site, particularly if the area was disturbed.
 Some groups have been seen using two or more regular sites.
-Sleeping sites are typically located on the boundary of the home range, possibly to renew the sent of animals on their territory.
+Sleeping sites are typically located on the boundary of the home range, possibly to renew the scent of animals on their territory.